learn-co-curriculum/phase-3-intro-to-sinatra/README.md

 ## What is Sinatra?

-[Sinatra][sinatra] is a small web framework that provides a Domain Specific Language (or DSL) implemented in Ruby designed for simple web applications.
-Created by [Blake Mizerany](https://github.com/bmizerany), Sinatra is Rack-based, which means it uses Rack under the hood and can use many tools designed to work with Rack.
+[Sinatra][sinatra] is a small web framework that provides a Domain Specific Language (or DSL) implemented in Ruby.
+It was created by [Blake Mizerany](https://github.com/bmizerany) and provides a lightweight option for developing simple web applications.
+Sinatra is Rack-based, which means it uses Rack under the hood and can use many tools designed to work with Rack.
 It's been used by companies such as Apple, BBC, GitHub, LinkedIn, and more.